h2oai/h2o-3/h2o-docs/src/product/azure.rst

 Using H2O with Azure
 ====================

-Microsoft Azure provides an important collection of cloud services such as serveless computing, virtual machines, storage options, networking and much more.
+Microsoft Azure provides an important collection of cloud services, such as serveless computing, virtual machines, storage options, networking, and much more.
 Azure provides the tools for a user to create a Data Science environment with H2O.

-This section describes the two H2O options currently available on Microsoft Azure
+This section describes the two H2O options currently available on Microsoft Azure:

 - The H2O Artificial Intelligence VM solution
 - The H2O application for HDInsight